root-gg/tg/README.md

+# IMPORTANT
 > This project has not been updated since a long time.
-While it should still work and may be updated someday, you can consider using the well-maintained project "The Bastion" available here : https://github.com/ovh/the-bastion
+While it should still work and may be updated someday, you should consider using the well-maintained project "The Bastion" available here : https://github.com/ovh/the-bastion

 TG
 =========